 See more information about liberal arts courses at Berklee.

-- Principal Instrument: Principal instrument courses (private lessons) taken at EMMAT will not transfer directly.
-Students must participate in and pass a minimum of four semesters of principal instrument instruction at Berklee.
-All transferring students are required to take a Berklee instrumental/vocal proficiency placement examination upon arrival and may receive advanced placement in principal instrument courses.
-Any credit resulting from advanced placement in the principal instrument will be awarded when all other requirements for graduation have been completed.
+Principal Instrument: Principal instrument courses (private lessons) taken at EMMAT are nontransferable.
+Berklee’s policy states that all students, including transfer students, must participate in and pass a minimum of four semesters of principal instrument instruction at Berklee, regardless of their level of proficiency.
+All transfer students are required to take a Berklee instrumental/vocal proficiency placement examination upon arrival at Berklee to ensure appropriate placement in principal instrument courses.